 Unit Outline Assessment Summary Term One Unit 1 focuses on the strands Number, Measurement and Space.
 In this unit, students will recognise and use rational and irrational numbers to solve problems involving surface area and volume of right prisms and cylinders.
-They will determine percentage errors in solutions and/or measurements and express numbers in scientific notation as well as solve problems involving ratio, scale and similarity and apply enlargement transformations to given shapes and objects.
-Pre and Post Testing Unit Examination Portfolio of Evidence Term Two Unit 2 focuses on Measurement and Space and students will focus on solving spatial problems, applying Pythagoras' theorem and trigonometric ratios to right-angled triangles.
-They will find the distance between two points and solve problems involving direct proportion.
-Students will design, test and refine algorithms involving a sequence of steps and decisions based on geometric constructions and theorems.
-Computational Task Exam Portfolio of Evidence Term Three Unit 3 will see students studying Statistics and Probability.
+They will determine percentage errors in solutions and/or measurements and express numbers in scientific notation.
+Students will solve spatial problems, applying Pythagoras' theorem and trigonometric ratios to right-angled triangles and will extend and apply index laws with positive integers to variables.
+Unit Examination Portfolio of Evidence Term Two Unit 2 focuses on Number, Space and Statistics.
+Students will solve problems involving ratio, scale and similarity and apply enlargement transformations to given shapes and objects.
+They will design, test and refine algorithms involving a sequence of steps and decisions based on geometric constructions and theorems.
+Students will analyse and compare the distribution of multiple data sets comparing shape and considering outliers.
+They will investigate sampling techniques and how samples can be used to support a point of view.
+Statistical Investigation Exam Portfolio of Evidence Term Three Unit 3 will see students studying Algebra and Probability.
 Students will design and conduct experiments or simulations for combined events using digital tools and assign probabilities for compound events.
-They will analyse and compare the distribution of multiple data sets comparing shape and considering outliers.
-Students will investigate sampling techniques and how samples can be used to support a point of view.
-Probability Simulation Statistical Investigation Term Four Unit 4 will see students learning about Exam

-Algebra; students will extend and apply index laws with positive integers to variables, expand binomial Problem Solving and Modelling Task products and factorise monic quadratic expressions.
-They will Portfolio of Evidence graph quadratic functions and solve monic quadratic equations algebraically and use digital tools to make connections between graphical and algebraic representations.
+They will graph Probability Simulation Exam Portfolio of Evidence quadratic functions and solve monic quadratic equations algebraically and use digital tools to make connections between graphical and algebraic representations.
+Students will expand binomial products and factorise monic quadratic expressions.
+Term Four Unit 4 focuses on Measurement and Algebra.
+Students will find the distance between two points and use mathematical modelling to solve problems involving ratio, scale and direct proportion.
+They will also use mathematical modelling to solve problems involving change in financial contexts using linear and/or quadratic functions.
+Problem Solving and Modelling Task